Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Failure Treatment?

 Kidney failure can lead to serious consequences that affect your overall health.
 It is essential that your kidney disease is identified at an early stage so that your treatment can be carefully controlled and managed.
-The experienced specialists at Marina Del Rey Hospital offer modern, least invasive techniques including laparoscopic and advanced robotic surgery.
+The experienced specialists at Cedars-Sinai Marina del Rey Hospital offer modern, least invasive techniques including laparoscopic and advanced robotic surgery.
 The treatment approach that is safe and suitable to achieve the best possible outcome will be suggested.

 Kidney failure is a condition in which your kidneys are damaged, and cannot perform their functions properly, which means less than 15% normal function.
 This causes accumulation of harmful wastes in your body.
 It can also lead to high blood pressure, fluid retention, and insufficient production of red blood cells that cause other health problems.